nlpodyssey/waveny/README.md

 For real-time use, we provide another custom implementation of WaveNet, in package `waveny/models/realtime/wavenet`.

-The real-time-capable model can load NAM plugin model files, in JSON format, such as WaveNet models from [ToneHunt].
+The real-time-capable model can load `.nam` files (the ones trained with Waveny, or NAM WaveNet models from sources like [ToneHunt]).
 This implementation takes advantage of a self-contained package for handling matrices and vectors, implemented in `waveny/models/realtime/mat`.
 Inspired by the original [NeuralAmpModelerCore] implementation, and the